Hoyasumii/avengers-endgame/README.md

 SCOTT LANG: (Cut to after Scott's plan has been explained to Tony) Now, we know what it sounds like...

-STEVE ROGERS: Tony, after everything you've seen, is an
+STEVE ROGERS: Tony, after everything you've seen, is any